fershad/fershad.com/src/writing/network-sustainability-for-frontend-devs.md

 My answer?
 Reduce data transfer.

-Though in doing so, bear in mind that reducing the amount of data your website transfers isn't going to have any impact on the energy used by the network.
-It's not an "instant sustainability win" that you can claim, per-se.
+While data transfer might be a poor proxy for network energy use, it is still a valuable metric to use.
+For fixed networks, reducing the amount of data your website transfers isn't going to have any impact on the energy used by the network.
+It's not an "instant sustainability win" that you can claim, but rather sends a singal that can have longer term results.
+Meanwhile for mobile networks, where the marginal cost per additional bit of data transferred is higher, reducing data transfer can have *some* impact on network energy use.
+That's important to note, as more and more of internet consumption takes place on mobile devices.

 ### It takes all of us